dinochecker

 Megaraptora is a group of predatory dinosaurs that inhabited Asia, Australia and South America from Barremian through Maastrichtian times.

-They are diognosed by their elongate skull and unique short and strongly-curved teeth that are 8-shaped in cross section, long powerful arms with enlarged claws on digits I and II, and highly pneumatic axial skeleton reaching to the middle portion of the tail.
+They are diognosed by their elongate skull and generally short and strongly-curved teeth, some of which are 8-shaped in cross section, powerful arms with enlarged claws on digits I and II of their three-fingered hands.
+Additionally, they posessed a highly pneumatic (lightweight, air filled) axial skeleton (bones of the skull, ribcage, pelvis and spinal column) that extended to the middle portion of the tail.

 When coined in 2009, Megaraptora was assigned as a sub group to Neovenatoridae and held up as evidence that some members of Allosauroidea (to which Neovenatoridae belongs) did indeed live right up to the latest Cretaceous and that tyrannosauroids weren't necessarily top of every food chain at the dinosaurian end of days.
 However, Megaraptora has since been recovered as a grouping within Tyrannosauroidea and Carcharodontosauria, and at the foot of Coelurosauria which is where most troublesome theropods spend at least a portion of their time.